plentylife/website/content/for-curious.md

 Is this not insane to you?
 How can an *Infinite* amount of dollars equal a meager $510?
 How do you expect a corporation to preserve the Amazon?
 Yes, the Amazon is of *Infinite* worth, but because of inflation, financially it's not.

 Natural currencies flip the equation.
+They make future money worth more than present day money.
 They make it profitable to keep the Amazon alive.